 Most of my research to date has been in ethics, but I also have strong research interests in social philosophy and the philosophy of mind.

 The unifying thread of my research is an interest in how metaphysical debates about the nature of ethical, social, and phenomenal properties can be obscured or illuminated by our views, often unstated, about the concepts we use to think about such properties.
 I also have an enduring interest with respect to philosophical anarchism in political philosophy.
 Issues involving contextualism in the philosophy of language also creep up across much of my work.

 Very Short Abstract We offer a new, epistemic reading of Derek Parfit's much derided "Normativity Objection".
 Post-Kripkean synthetic reductivists in ethics need to say more to explain how various normative truths are a priori knowable.

-Resisting Reductive Realism Oxford Studies in Metaethics (pending final review, draft available upon request)
+Resisting Reductive Realism Oxford Studies in Metaethics Vol. 15

-Moral Constraints on Gender Concepts Ethical Theory and Moral Practice (pending presentation at 2019 BSET, draft available upon request)
+Moral Constraints on Gender Concepts Ethical Theory and Moral Practice (pending presentation at 2019 BSET)

 Very Short Abstract I argue that a recently influential version of contextualism about terms like 'woman' and 'man' doesn't exhibit the right kind of flexibility to capture the way in which such words are used to communicate.
 I then float an alternative view that not only looks better suited in this regard, but also makes better sense of the significance of some forms of criticisms of mainstream gender ideology.

 The Sense of Incredibility in Ethics Philosophical Studies (2019)